holmescao/LarNO/README.md

 ## 3. Pre-trained Weights

-LarNO provides a **Futian (region1_20m) pre-trained checkpoint**, trained to paper accuracy on the Shenzhen case study.
+We provides a **Futian (region1_20m) pre-trained checkpoint**, trained to paper accuracy on the Shenzhen case study.
 This checkpoint is used for:

 - **Quick Test** ([Section 5](#5-quick-test-with-pre-trained-weights-region1)) — run inference on region1 immediately, no training required
 - **Scenario A** ([Section 6](#6-scenario-a--fine-tune-on-ukea-recommended)) — fine-tune on UKEA in just 100 epochs